mohsij/event-pose-certification/README.md

+## Test-Time Certifiable Self-Supervision to Bridge the Sim2Real Gap in Event-Based Satellite Pose Estimation

 ### Prerequisites
 This repo has been tested with pytorch3d built from source using cuda 12.1 Therefore, please install cuda 12.1 according to official nvidia instructions or update your builds accordingly